wjsutton/python_charmers/challenges/day_06_fake_data.md

 ```
 Where += says, take the list `names` and add `[fake.name()]`

-Now getting the list to a dataframe
+Now get the list to a dataframe

 ```
 df = pd.DataFrame(